How to Transcribe Videos for Accessibility and ADA Compliance

 Step 4: Add Descriptive Elements

-For full accessibility, add descriptions of visual elements that aren't apparent from audio alone:
+For full accessibility, add descriptions of visual elements that aren't obvious from audio alone:

 • "[Speaker gestures to chart on screen]"